LudovicRousseau/pyscard/smartcard/doc/user-guide.rst

-* the request will block or time-out if the desired card type is not inserted since we request the desired card type, the script is not played on an unknown or uncompatible card
+* the request will block or time-out if the desired card type is not inserted since we request the desired card type, the script is not played on an unknown or incompatible card

 Scripts written with the card-centric approach have however the following drawbacks:

 * the script is limited to a specific card type; we have to modify the script if we want to execute the script on another card type.
-For exemple, we have to modify the ATR of the card if we are using the ATRCardType.
+For example, we have to modify the ATR of the card if we are using the ATRCardType.
 This can be partially solved by having a custom CardType that matches several ATRs, though.